seqan/needle/README.md

 The following example creates an IBF for two experiments for the expression levels 4 and 32.
 Both experiments had two replicates, therefore m is used to specify this.
 With c a compressed IBF is created.

 ```
-./bin/needle ibf ../needle/test/data/exp_*.fasta -m 2 -m 2 -e 4 -e 32 -f 0.3 -c
+./bin/needle ibf ../needle/test/data/exp_*.fasta --samples 2 --samples 2 -e 4 -e 32 -f 0.3 -c

 // Or with flag paired
 ./bin/needle ibf ../needle/test/data/exp_*.fasta --paired -e 4 -e 32 -f 0.3 -c
 ```

 ## Calculate Minimisers
 In case one is only interested in the minimisers or wants to preprocess the data first before creating an IBF, the function minimiser can be used.
-It calculates the minimisers of given experiments and stores their hash values and their occurences in a binary file named ".minimiser".
+It calculates the minimisers of given experiments and stores their hash values and their occurrences in a binary file named ".minimiser".
 Furthermore, a txt file is created where all used arguments are stored (like used k-mer size or window size), the used expression levels and the minimiser counts per expression level.

 The following command calculates the minimisers in the two experiments.
 ```
-./bin/needle minimiser ../needle/test/data/exp_*.fasta -m 2 -m 2
+./bin/needle minimiser ../needle/test/data/exp_*.fasta -samples 2 -samples 2
 ```

-A header file experiment name ".header" looks like this:
+A minimiser file is a binary file containing the following data:
+- number of minimisers (uint64_t)
+- kmer-size (uint8_t)
+- window-size (uint32_t)
+- seed (uint64_t)
+- flag which is true, if shape is ungapped (bool)
+- shape (uint64_t), if flag is false
+- all minimiser hashes (uint64_t) with their occurrences (uint16_t)

+Based on a minimiser file the ibfs can be computed by using the following command:
 ```
-615244871119 20 60 1048575 1 18573 // seed k-mer_size window_size shape cutoff number_of_minimisers
+./bin/needle ibfmin exp*.minimiser -e 4 -e 32  -f 0.3 -c
 ```

 ## Estimate